maxgironcodes/sailthru-phoenix-ads/README.md

 ------------------------------------------

 ### 5. Run "Push"
 Looks for the minified version of the selected file and wraps it around a Zephyr object.
-The Zephyr object is then formatted into a Sailthru include with the "phoenix_" prefix and pushed to production.
-Make sure to minify your latest changes beforehand!
+The Zephyr object is then formatted into a Sailthru include with the "phoenix_" prefix and pushed to production. **Make sure to minify your latest changes beforehand!**

 ------------------------------------------

 ### 6. Run "Test"
-Send an email using the test versions of the AM / PM templates.
-Emails must be separated by spaces, NOT commas.
-(Comma-separated certainly feels more natural; working on it!)
+Send an email using the test versions of the AM / PM templates. **Multiple emails are now be separated by commas.** (Comma-separated certainly feels more natural; working on it!)

 ------------------------------------------